invisible-college/statebus/README.md

 _subset_ of every section: the headers and page numbers, but not the full text bodies?

-ActiveREST lets us work with a subset of an object by appending a `?subset=label` tag to the object's key.
+Nervous lets us work with a subset of an object by appending a `?subset=label` tag to the object's key.
 For instance, we might invent a `?subset=no_body` subset name for any section that lacks a `body` and give these objects keys like: